Understanding the Database

 Genre – Where possible we have used the genre descriptor given either by the Examiner of Plays in their comments, or by the author themselves.
 In some cases the descriptor given is unusually phrased.
 For ease of searching and comparison, we have standardised these descriptors using more familiar terms e.g. comedy.
 Where no descriptor was available we have chosen the most appropriate generic descriptor.

 Keywords – Keywords are not given in the original records or documents.
-Our team of volunteers have put together a list of keywords to assist in searching and browsing the database.
-These keywords chosen are based on the interests of the volunteers and what we hoped would be relevant to users of the database.
+Our research team has put together a list of keywords to assist in searching and browsing the database.
+These keywords chosen are based on the interests of the volunteers, the Project Lead, and what we hoped would be relevant to users of the database.

 Names – Within the Lord Chamberlain’s records at the British Library the names of theatres and authors theatre appear with some variation across different plays. e.g. the Athenaeum in Glasgow appears as both the Athenaeum Theatre and the Athenaeum Hall.
 For the purposes of database searching we have standardised the names for each theatre and person.
+As of December 2020 this process is largely but not entirely complete.
 If you would like to know where this has happened, please contact us and we can provide the original data transcription.

-Author Gender – Where possible we have identified the gender of the author within the database in order to allow users to search for male or female playwrights.
-Where only initials are given, or the name has no clear gender, we have put ‘unknown’.
-In most cases the assignment of a gender to the author has been based on the name, and there may therefore be instances where women were using pseudonyms but this has not yet been identified.
+Author Gender – Where possible we have identified the gender of the author within the database.
+This enables users to search for male or female playwrights.
+Where only initials are given, or the name does not indicate the gender, we have put ‘unknown’.
+In most cases the assignment of gender to the author has been based on the name and newspaper research.
+There may therefore be instances where women were using pseudonyms but this has not yet been identified.

-Examiner of Plays’s Summary – The Examiner of Plays’ Summary is transcribed directly from the records in the British Library Manuscripts Collection.
-It is the summary of the play written by the Examiner after reading the play, and in which they summarise the plot and identify any issues regarding licensing.
+Examiner of Plays’ Summary – The Examiner of Plays’ Summary is transcribed directly from the records in the British Library Manuscripts Collection.
+It is the summary of the play written by the Examiner after reading the play.
+In it they summarise the plot and identify any issues regarding licensing.
 Summaries have been transcribed for all war-themed plays, but only for some plays which are not war-themed.
 This is due to the volume of plays being covered by the project, with priority being given to war-themed ones.
 Where summaries are only available in handwritten form they have not always been transcribed.
+Please note the statement on Offensive and Harmful language above.

 Reference – This is the reference for the box in which the play is stored at the British Library.
-It is also the reference you need in order to order the play to read it at the British Library (see reading the original play).
+It is also the reference you need in order to read the play at the British Library Manuscript Reading Rooms, St Pancras (see reading the original play).
 An example is: LCP1914/28.
 LCP stands for Lord Chamberlains’ Plays (i.e. the collection at the British Library).
 This is followed by the year the play was licensed (1914 in this example) and the box number (28 in this example).
 Originally, when the plays were licensed by the Lord Chamberlain’s office they were bound together in volumes.
 Today, most of the plays have gone through a process of preservation at the British Library.
 Instead of being bound in volumes, they are now stored in individual folders (one per play) in a box.
 The box retains the same number as the original volume.

 Classmark – This is the manuscript classmark given to each play at the British Library.
 Each play has its own individual classmark.
 It will be a number followed by a letter, e.g. 66124 C. The number will be the same for every play in the same box.
 However each play within the box will have a different letter, based on the order in which the plays were originally licensed.